vikas0809/kickstarter-analysis/README.md

 As per requirement,we did analysis on outcome based om when they are launched in a particular year.We created a pivot table to show total of outcomes divided into different categories by month sorted by Parent Caregory.This particular analysis is for theatre events.

 There were no issues that i ran into while performing this task.If we break down requirements into different parts before making our pivot table,things gets super easy.But there was a confusion as the requirement in assignment was not clear.There are all steps listed in order except to filter out live events before we make a pivotchart.A possible issue that someone can ran into is the date hierarchy.Excel automatically coverts the date in to hierarechy.We have to remove or rearrange that to get the desired results.

 ### Analysis of Outcomes Based on Goals

 We divided the goal amount into differnt slabs ranging from "Les than 1000" to "greater than 50000".We created calculated coloum which counts number of specific item i.e count of successull,failed and canceled projects under specific criteria.

-For goal amount less than 1000,is successfull and is category plays.</br>
+For goal amount less than 1000,is successfull and is category plays.

         =COUNTIFS(Kickstarter!D:D,"<1000",Kickstarter!F:F,"successful",Kickstarter!R:R,"plays")

-For goal amount between 5000-9999,is successfull and is category plays.</br>
+For goal amount between 5000-9999,is successfull and is category plays.

         =COUNTIFS(Kickstarter!D:D,">=5000",Kickstarter!D:D,"<=9999",Kickstarter!F:F,"successful",Kickstarter!R:R,"plays")